semantic-flow/sflo-dendron-notes/conv.claude.2025-07-14-roo-implementation.md

 Roo wants to edit this file:

 ...
 I need to continue fixing the `any` type issues in the env-loader.ts file.
 Let me fix the other `any` usages that were found: 1.
 Line 67: `const fileChannel: any = {` 2.
 Line 99: `const sentryChannel: any = {` 3.
 Line 119: `const containedServices: any = {};` 4.
 Line 144: `const nodeDefaults: any = {};` I need to replace these with proper types.
-Looking at the types.ts file, I can see: - `LogChannelConfig` for file and sentry channels - `ContainedServicesConfig` for contained services - `NodeConfig` for node defaults Let me fix these one by one.
+Looking at the types.ts file, I can see: - `LogChannelConfig` for file and sentry channels - `ContainedServicesConfig` for contained services - `MeshNodeConfig` for node defaults Let me fix these one by one.

 Now I need to fix the other any types in the same file: